4 Day Award for working as a Door security within the private security industry

-- Essential qualification for those working or seeking work as Door Supervisor in the private security industry.
-The qualification is a pre requisite under the terms of the Private Security Industry Act (2001) for individuals working as Door Supervisors in the private security industry to obtain a licence from the Security Industry Authority.
+- Essential qualification for those working or seeking work as Door security in the private security industry.
+The qualification is a pre requisite under the terms of the Private Security Industry Act (2001) for individuals working as Door security in the private security industry to obtain a licence from the Security Industry Authority.

-Great course to gain the sia licence and preparing to work in this sector A Level 2 Award for Working as a Door Supervisor within the Private Security Industry is a pre-requisite formthose seeking to work as a door supervisor in the private security industry (PSI).
+Great course to gain the sia licence and preparing to work in this sector A Level 2 Award for Working as a Door security within the Private Security Industry is a pre-requisite formthose seeking to work as a door security in the private security industry (PSI).

 Under the terms of the Private Security Industry Act (2001) individuals working in specific sectors of